YubicoLabs/yed-self-service/README.md

 There are some checks on top of some of the calls to check if the user has permission to CRUD to the shipment.

 There is a 1:1 relationship between the operations + paths defined in exports,handler, and a method that calls to YED.
 There are a few helper methods if something needs to be done with the storage resource.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## About the Inventory Alert

+The second lambda function, yedselfserviceinv, introduces the functionality to alert an administrator if your YubiKey quantity falls below a specific threshold.

+The current logic compares ALL the items of your inventory from a result of a GET /inventory API call.
+This lambda is also set to run once a day, and on each run will send low quantity products to all the subscribers to your AWS SNS topic.

+**Where is my lambada logic?** - You don't need to go into the Lambda resource directly to edit your lambda, it can be done directly from your project.
+The Lambda index can be found in the directory **amplify > backend > function > yedselfserviceinv > src > index.js**

+### On using Env and Secret Variables

+At the top of the file there are some definitions that are generated based on configurations you have made using the Amplify CLI.
+If your code isn't working for some reason, make sure that you followed the same naming convention that was used.

+### About exports.handler

+As noted about it acts as the "main" of the application.
+It has four primary responsibilities

+- Gets the Secret Variables from the AWS SSM
+- Takes the JWT token passed by the user, and gets the user_sub.
+This will be used to identify the user
+- Switch/Case that reacts to the particular operation + path called by the user
+- Returns the response to the client

+<p align="right">(<a href="#top">back to top</a>)</p>